shalevco/Cinema-system/README.md

 A website for cinema employees to manage their movies, customers and employees.

 To run the app:
-1. Install dependencies - npm init in CinemaWS, SubscriptionsWS and the frontend.
+1. Install dependencies - npm install in CinemaWS, SubscriptionsWS and the frontend.
 2. In mongoDB create a "subscriptionsDB" Database and the collections "members", "movies", "subscriptions".
 3. In mongoDB create a "usersDB" Database and the collection "users".
 In the collection copy and paste this JSON to a document: